The ESTA website

 would not be individually identifiable.

-- The data can be shared for National Archives or records Administration - in fact, if your
+- The data can be shared for National Archives or records administration and if your ESTA

 - Information on the ESTA application can be shared with another agency or governmental